-Today, October 29th 2021, marks the launch of North of Tyne Voluntary, Community and Social Enterprise (VCSE) Youth Employment Small Grant Programme.
+Today, February 25th 2022, marks the round 2 launch of North of Tyne Voluntary, Community and Social Enterprise (VCSE) Youth Employment Small Grant Programme.

 The programme, funded by North of Tyne Combined Authority (NTCA), is delivered by Rocket Science.

 Read on to find out more and how to apply.